The Encyclopedia of American Songs and Musicals

 3 Who could actually miss the silent movies?
 Certainly not singers or musicians who, thanks to the talkies' advent, saw a tremendous opportunity to perform some day on the big screen.

 Song and music would be more affected by recession due to the slump of records sales or a growing joblessness among musicians than on account of a public's disillusionment, quite the contrary.
-Unlike all other economic sectors, the radio stations would attend such a noteworthy increase of their advertising incomes tin order to colonise the biggest as well as the smallest cities , and what would they offer their listeners if not at first and foremost music.
+Unlike all other economic sectors, the radio stations would attend such a noteworthy increase of their advertising incomes in order to colonize the biggest as well as the smallest cities , and what would they offer their listeners if not at first and foremost music.

 The good old days of swing